Boiler Buying Guide

 While condensing boilers are often 10% more efficient than non-condensing models, they are better suited for some applications than others.

 Condensing boilers have only recently become a common alternative to non-condensing models in the boiler marketplace.
-As such, the most common systems in use today, such as ones using cast-iron or baseboard heaters, are not designed to maximize their benefits.
+As such, the most common boiler heating systems in use today, such as ones using cast-iron or baseboard heaters, are not designed to maximize their benefits.
 This is because these systems were designed to operate with high temperature (~180° F) water, and the efficiency of condensing boilers is maximized with water temperatures less than 140° F.

 Modulating & Staging